space-sh/space/tools/spacedoc/README.md

 # Spacedoc

-Spacedoc is a module for SpaceGal shell that generates Markdown and HTML documentation based on code comments surrounding global variables and procedures in shell scripts.
+Spacedoc is a module for Space.sh that generates Markdown and HTML documentation based on code comments surrounding global variables and procedures in shell scripts.

 ## Dependencies